Cold comfort: A winter storm that hit the Triad was bad, but could've been worse

 But, of course, it was.

-It wasn't difficult to know early Friday morning that a punishing winter storm — unprecedented in its fury and frigidity, forecasters said — had finally found its way here.
+It wasn’t difficult to know early Friday morning that the punishing winter storm — unprecedented in its fury and frigidness, forecasters said — had finally found its way here.

 All you had to do was listen.